 1: SHAPING A NEW EUROPEAN AGENDA FOR PATIENTS

-EPF will promote meaningful, systematic and structured patient involvement in policymaking, research and in shaping healthcare practice that empower patients to be active partners in care.
+EPF will promote meaningful, systematic, and structured patient involvement in policymaking and research and in shaping healthcare practices that empower patients to be active partners in care.
 EPF will advance patient involvement through campaigns, advocacy, education, research, and projects.

 3: DIGITAL TRANSFORMATION THAT DELIVERS FOR PATIENTS

 EPF will engage in the digital transformation of healthcare in Europe to support safe, highquality, more participatory, and person-centred healthcare that brings better outcomes for patients and value for society.
 Co-design and patient preferences must be at the heart of digital health solutions, including patients’ access to, ownership of, and control of their data, safe and ethical use and sharing of health data, and exploring the potential of real-world data for healthcare improvement.

 4: ACCESSING THE HEALTHCARE WE NEED WITH NO DISCRIMINATION